 - Child and youth mental health service (children under guardianship with Child Safety)

 - Private practice

 I’ve experienced first hand how difficult it is to work with some of the most complex, vulnerable and treatment resistant clients we have the privilege of assisting.

 I find that most clinicians have a strong knowledge of evidence-based clinical skills; but experience difficulty in knowing what to do when these interventions are not getting the results they or their clients are seeking.
 In other words, their difficulties lie more in the process rather than the content of therapy.
 That is, what skill to apply at which particular moment in therapy and with which particular client to achieve optimum results.

-I have completed a three year core training program in a form of psychodynamic therapy called Intensive Short-Term Dynamic Psychotherapy (ISTDP).
+I have completed a three year core training and a further three year advanced training program in a form of psychodynamic therapy called Intensive Short-Term Dynamic Psychotherapy (ISTDP).
 ISTDP attempts to get to the root cause of a client’s difficulties, assist them to regulate their emotions in more adaptive ways and to understand and then turn against unhealthy defensive processes (which, left unaddressed lead to premature drop out and/or reduced therapeutic outcome).